Updates & Notifications

 Reach out to the Avila Care Team.
 If you are concerned about their immediate safety, call 911 or Campus Safety at 816.985.6079

-If you are feeling stressed out, anxious, depressed, or concerned about your family, friends, or yourself, please make an appointment with Taryn Hodison M.A.
-LPC by using Calendly.
+If you are feeling stressed out, anxious, depressed, or concerned about your family, friends, or yourself, please contact the Avila Care Team.

 I am a commuter student.
 Can I eat in public spaces like I always have?